 Discount brokers are designed for self-directed investors who simply need to make a trade, not people who need a lot of help picking stocks or funds.
 That said, most discount brokers offer third-party and proprietary research, stock and fund screeners, calculators, and other tools to help their clients be better investors.

 Some research tools worth mentioning include:

 Discount brokers are able to offer lower fees and trading commissions than full-service brokers because they don't offer many of the frills and handholding of a full-service brokerage firm.
-That said, TD Ameritrade doesn't cut corners in being able to speak to a customer service representative when you need to.
+That said, TD Ameritrade doesn't cut corners when it comes to speaking to customer service representatives.

-One thing that TD Ameritrade has that many brokers do not is the ability to speak to someone face-to-face with any issues regarding your account.
+One thing that TD Ameritrade has that many brokers do not is the ability to speak to someone face to face with any issues regarding your account.
 With hundreds of branch offices located in cities across the United States, customer support is just a short drive away.
 Of course, it also offers 24/7 support by phone, plus email, and text.
-Interestingly, it even offers customer support via Facebook Messenger, and you can even trade stocks by sending a message to its Facebook Messenger chatbot.
+Interestingly, it now offers customer support via Facebook Messenger and Twitter, and you can even trade stocks by sending a message to its Facebook Messenger chatbot.

-If the following statements apply to you, a TD Ameritrade account may be a good choice.
+If the following statements apply to you, opening a TD Ameritrade account may be a good choice.